casasoftch/casawp/readme.txt

 == Changelog ==

+= DEV =
+* new: WPML support
+* new: converted translations to po files
+* new: automatically translated ja,ru,fr,it

 = 3.0.3 =
 * bug: changed position of email field in contact form
 * new: documents can now be displayed